pesekon2/GrassPT/README.md

 Ask a query:

 ```
-docker run --rm --gpus all grasspt:1.0 python3 /src/query.py " How to get metadata of a raster map in GRASS GIS?"
+docker run --rm --gpus all grasspt:1.0 python3 /src/query.py --query "How to get metadata of a raster map in GRASS GIS?"
 ```